 This is a common question as more families find themselves not being able to pay for funeral expenses.
 Unfortunately, there is very limited public or state assistance for funeral costs.
-The state takes care of indigent deaths (as is their responsibility), but this is done by a pauper burial or cremation.
+The state takes care of indigent deaths (as is their responsibility), but a pauper burial or cremation does this.

 What can I legally do with the cremated remains?
 Laws for scattering ashes in Fort Worth, Texas

-According to the Texas Health & Safety Code #716.304, cremated remains can be stored in a niche, crypt, grave, or a container at home.
+According to the Texas Health & Safety Code #716.304, cremated remains can be stored in a niche, crypt, grave, or container at home.
 Texas law also allows for the scattering of cremation ashes on “uninhabited public land, a public waterway or sea, or on the private property of a consenting owner.”
 Only biodegradable containers may be used if the ashes are to remain submerged or buried.

 For inland water scattering, you may require a permit from the state agency that manages the waterway according to The Clean Water Act.